KiwiLemons/CLNG/README.md

 ```
 Length is prioritised over range.
 Meaning that no numbers will be generated larger than the greatest number possible for a given length
 For example, with range of 0/1000 and a length of 3 set, the last number generated will be 999

-## Problems
-* It's pretty slow, and there are no threads.
-Generating values from 0/99999 takes around 35.5 seconds for my computer.